vlead/export-csv-data-to-org/src/README_testreport.txt

 1. Description::

-This python script generates meta file in org format for each experiment and test report file in org format for each lab.
+This python program generates test report file in org format for each lab.

-Format of the meta report generated is as follows:
-<S.no> <Test Case Link to github>
-1. <link1>
-2. <link2>
+Name of the testreport file will be in "<time>_testreport.org" format.
+Example: "17:49:10_testreport.org"

-Format of the test report generated is as follows:
+Test report is generated in org mode as follows:
+"""
 * Test Report
 ** Lab name:
 ** Github URL:
 ** Commit ID:

 <test report table>
+"""

 Meta file for each experiment is saved inside the experiment folder.
-Test report file for each lab is saved inside the lab folder.
+Test report file for each lab is saved in the directory specified in the argument passed to the program.

 2. Prerequisite::
 a.
 Test cases for each lab are already generated in org format.